Feature request #3858

 Not possible to define subset of layer using field from joined table

 If a table is dynamically joined to a vector layer (as possible from QGIS 1.7), it is not possible to define a subset of the layer to be displayed (as done in Layer Properties - General) based on a field of the joined table.

 If an SQL-Where-Clause is entered that refers to a field of the joined table (in this case "MAINCROP", when clicking OK, an error message appears:

 "OGRr3 error 1: SQL: Failed to identify field:MAINCROP"

 It would be good if this were made possible, as joining tables dynamically makes less sense if for some purposes, the joined datasets still have to be permanently saved into a new dataset.

-#1 Updated by Even Rouault over 6 years ago
+#1 Updated by Even Rouault about 8 years ago

 I believe you've just hit a limitation of the OGR SQL engine.

 http://gdal.org/ogr/ogr_sql.html mentions :